 Effective immediately, all hobby pilots require the TRUST certificate before they fly, and commercial operations must be conducted by Part 107 licensed operators.

 It can be a little confusing to figure out if you are a hobby or commercial pilot, so the FAA put out a little guide to try to help.
-You can see the full guide here, or enjoy our simple remake of it below.
+You can see the full FAA guide here.

 Some of the questions included in the quiz ask if you are an educator, flying for work, or if you are flying to test a new drone design or technology.
 As you progress, there is one question that pretty much tips the scales one way or the other: Are you flying for fun or recreation?